 Staff members are also trained to use the Medtronic 670G closed loop pump and the Bigfoot pump.
 Manual basal rate changes will be made to account for changing levels of activity while at camp.

 Each night of camp the medical staff conducts “night rounds” in all 8 cabins.
 Camper’s blood sugars are routinely tested a midnight, 2 AM, and 4 AM, plus additional times for any camper experiencing nighttime hypo- or hyperglycemia.
 Trained counselors are also available in the cabins at all hours of the night.
 If you child wears a CGM at camp, it will also be used to monitor his or her blood sugar at night.

 Medical management is enhanced by instruction in meal management and nutritional aid.
 A registered dietician plans meals according to the American Diabetes Association Exchange List, so campers can maintain a constant carbohydrate diet.
 At every meal, each camper has a tray specifically prepared for them by our kitchen staff, considering food allergies, preferences and supplying exact caloric needs.
 Emphasis on balancing proteins, fats, and carbohydrates help campers learn to become independent in nutritional management.

 Diabetes education is an important, ongoing activity incorporated into each camper’s day.
-Medical lectures are led by members of the medical staff and discussions are tailored appropriately to each age group.
+Sweeney MED is led by members of the medical staff and discussions are tailored appropriately to each age group.
 Each afternoon during Flag Lowering, campers are given the chance to win prizes by demonstrating the medical knowledge they have gained at camp.